pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 ## Summary ##

 We have reviewed the ways to authenticate to GitHub using both ways HTTPS and SSH.
-Now you should be able to trouble shot issues with authentication during intercation with remote repositiories on GitHub.
+Now you should be able to troubleshoot issues with authentication during interaction with remote repositories on GitHub.